-Physical fitness is a priority for the majority of Romanians, who like to do activities like running, cycling and swimming on a regular basis.
-Besides these activities, people like to play , watch, and follow a wide variety of sports and may also be found enjoying their favourite games with friends, family, and colleagues.
+Physical fitness is a priority for the majority of Romanians, who like to do activities like running, cycling and swimming regularly.
+Besides these activities, people like to play, watch, and follow a wide variety of sports and may also be found enjoying their favourite games with friends, family, and colleagues.

 Besides modern sports like football and basketball, the locals enjoy a few traditional sports as well, including Oina, Romania’s national sport and a baseball variant that has been around since the 1780s.